mikaelm1/mikaelm1.github.io/_posts/2017-02-21-github-api-tutorial.md

 });
 ```

 This route builds a url with the `CLIENT_ID` we declared before.
 This is a good time to talk about the OAuth flow GitHub uses.
-First, we'll be making a `GET` request to `https://github.com/login/oauth/authorize?client_id=CLIENT_ID&state=randomstring&scope=user:email`, which will then return a session token to the Authorization callback url we provided when we created the OAuth application (http://localhost:3000/gitauth).
+First, we'll be making a `GET` request to `https://github.com/login/oauth/authorize?client_id=CLIENT_ID&state=randomstring&scope=user:email`, which will then return a session token to the Authorization callback url we provided when we created the OAuth application (`http://localhost:3000/gitauth`).
 The token we get from GitHub in our callback route is a temporary token that we need to use in order to get an access_token for the user, which is what we're after.
 We get the user's token by making another request with the temporary token GitHub gave us.

 Before we get to the callback route, let's go over what the parameters in our url mean.
 The parameter `state` is an optional parameter that we can pass that will hold a random string, that we will be returned in our callback route.
 Then in our callback route, we can check to make sure that this string matches the one we sent, if it doesn't, then there is a good chance that the request did not originate from GitHub and should be handled appropriately.
-The `client_id` param is simple the key that will hold our `CLIENT_ID`.
+The `client_id` param is simply the key that will hold our `CLIENT_ID`.
 The `scope` parameter is where we ask for the different types of access to the user's account.
 Here we are asking for access to their email, followers, repos, and the ability to delete their repos.
 You can find out more about the different scope categories [here](https://developer.github.com/v3/oauth/#scopes).
 Now that we understand the first step of the OAuth flow, let's move on to the callback route:

 ```javascript
 app.get('/gitauth', function(req, res){